 The management of the Corporation does not contemplate that any of the nominees will be unable, or for any reason refuse, to serve as a director but, if that should occur for any reason prior to the election, the persons named in the accompanying form of proxy will have the right to vote for another nominee in their discretion unless the shareholder has specified otherwise.
-The following sets forth, for each person nominated for election as director, his or her name, place of residence, age, the year in which he or she first became a director, the number of common shares of the Corporation beneficially owned or subject to his or her control or direction, the number of deferred share units ("DSUs") of the Corporation held, the market value of vested and unvested equity holdings, compliance with share ownership guidelines, the number of votes "for" at the 2020 Annual and Special Meeting of Shareholders, independence with respect to the Corporation, his or her presence on committees of the Board, current public company directorships, other current directorships and memberships and his or her skills, qualifications and education, the whole as at March 9, 2021.
+The following sets forth, for each person nominated for election as director, his or her name, place of residence, age, the year in which he or she first became a director, the number of common shares of the Corporation beneficially owned or subject to his or her control or direction, the number of deferred share units ("DSUs"), [in the case of Mr. Vachon, restricted share units ("RSUs") and performance share units ("PSUs")] of the Corporation held, the market value of vested and unvested equity holdings, compliance with share ownership requirements, the number of votes "for" at the 2021 Annual Meeting of Shareholders, independence with respect to the

+Corporation, his or her presence on committees of the Board, current public company directorships, other current directorships and memberships and his or her skills, qualifications and education, the whole as at March 14, 2022.
 Statements contained with respect to each nominee are based upon information obtained from the person concerned.
 Note that the Board of Directors does not have an executive committee.